 Electronic and paper announcements and updates: A press release was distributed to local media outlets to announce the project; announcements inviting participation in the survey, feedback on the Vision statement and planning commission agendas were posted on Front Porch Forum (FPF), on the municipal website, and at three public physical locations throughout town.
 Planning Commission meeting minutes were posted on the municipal website and at the same physical locations.
 Email distribution lists maintained by the town and by local lake associations were also utilized to communicate announcements, updates and information.

-Surveys: A survey was developed and distributed to property owners and residents to gather feedback on local values and concerns.
-The Planning Commission received 215 responses.
-Respondents most valued Woodbury's (1) Clean Air and Water, (2) Lakes and Ponds, (3) Nice People, and (4) Small Town Character.
-Respondents chose to live in Woodbury forsimilar reasons, primarily citing the welcoming community, natural landscape, affordability compared to surrounding areas, and proximity to family.
-One-on- one interviews were also conducted to supplement input gathered from the surveys.
-Additionally, a second-homers survey was distributed to gather targeted feedback from parttime residents to gauge additional preferences, and potential changes in residency due to the effects of COVID-19.
+Surveys: Three (3) surveys were developed and distributed to property owners and residents to gather feedback on local values and concerns.
+Two electronic surveys using the "Survey Monkey" application and a mailed survey to over 700 Woodbury citizens were utilized in this effort.
+The respondents most valued Woodbury's (1) Clean Air and Water, (2) Lakes and Ponds, (3) Nice People, and (4) Small Town.
+The survey information was compiled and a "dashboard" was created using the Tableau software program by a Woodbury resident, Anna Lee.

+Respondents chose to live in Woodbury for similar reasons, primarily citing the welcoming community, natural landscape, affordability compared to surrounding areas, and proximity to family.
+One-on-one interviews were also conducted to supplement input gathered from the surveys.
+Additionally a second-homers survey was distributed to gather targeted feedback from part-time residents to gauge additional preferences, and potential changes in residency due to the effects of COVID-19.
 This survey garnered 48 responses and highlighted additional desired services and local amenities.
 While the majority of respondents indicated they do not intend to move to Woodbury fulltime, this should be balanced with local knowledge which indicates the contrary.
 Results have to be integrated into the plan and can also be viewed on the municipal website.

-Residents providing input at a meeting help at the Town Hall on August 28, 2021 the Woodbury Planning Commission invited the VT Community Wildlife Program (Department of Fish & Wildlife) to lead a Community Values Mapping event for the Town.
+Residents providing input at a meeting help at the Town Hall on August 28, 2021

+Values Mapping Workshop and Community Conversations: In early winter 2021 the Woodbury Planning Commission invited the VT Community Wildlife Program (Department of Fish & Wildlife) to lead a Community Values Mapping event for the Town.
 In the mapping event, people were asked to identify places in Woodbury they love and what they value about those places.
-The input gathered helped reinforce feedback from the surveys.
+The input from 18 members of the community helped reinforce feedback from the surveys.
 The results have been integrated into the plan and helped shape the creation of a forest district in the future land use plan.
 The Report generated from the Community Wildlife Program can be found on the municipal website.
 The Planning Commission also hosted three community conversation events to share information about the plan and gather feedback on the goals and alternative future land schemes.
 One meeting was held in person and two held virtually via Zoom.
 To supplement these events an online platform was developed for people to learn about the plan and provide input on the goals and future land use schemes.